mohamd7ali/CUDA_Programming/HeatTransformation_TextureMemory/README.md

 ## Overview

-This project simulates 2D heat transformation using CUDA, leveraging texture memory for efficient access patterns.
-It demonstrates how parallel GPU computation and spatially cached memory can accelerate stencil-based scientific simulations.
+This project simulates heat dissipation in a two-dimensional room divided into cells, with each cell having a temperature randomly ranging between 20 to 30 degrees Celsius.
+As each cell has a different temperature from its neighbors, heat transformation occurs between these cells and their neighbors in order to establish thermal balance.
+The simulation demonstrates how parallel GPU computation and spatially cached memory can accelerate stencil-based scientific simulations.

+- **Physical Scenario:** Each cell represents a location in a room, and the temperature evolves according to the heat exchange with its four direct neighbors (top, bottom, left, right).
 - **Stencil Computation:** Each cell's temperature is updated based on its four neighbors, modeling heat diffusion.
 - **Texture Memory:** Uses CUDA's 2D texture memory for fast, cached, read-only access to grid data.
 - **CPU vs GPU:** Includes both serial (CPU) and parallel (GPU) implementations for performance and correctness comparison.